 6. Tibetan Terrier

-Yet another breed that was misidentified by European explorers, this breed is also known by its traditional name of Tsang Apso.
+Yet another breed that European explorers misidentified is also known by its traditional name of Tsang Apso.

 While they bear similarities to terriers, they’re not in any way genetically related.

-Tibetan terriers can trace their lineage back thousands of years, and fulfilled a range of uses, including companions, guard dogs, herding dogs, and retrievers.
+Tibetan terriers can trace their lineage back thousands of years and fulfill various uses, including companions, guard dogs, herding dogs, and retrievers.

-Tibetan terriers are medium sized dogs, and usually stand between 14 and 16 inches tall, and can weigh anywhere between 18 and 30 lbs.
+Tibetan terriers are medium-sized dogs, usually stand between 14 and 16 inches tall, and weigh anywhere between 18 and 30 lbs.